Cray-HPE/docs-uan/docs/portal/developer-portal/operations/UAN_Ansible_Roles.md

 This role is included in the UAN `site.yml` play.

-## uan_packages
+## `uan_packages`

-The `uan_packages` role installs additional RPMs on UANs using the Ansible `zypper` module.
+The `uan_packages` role adds or removes additional repositories and RPMs on UANs using the Ansible `zypper_repository` and `zypper` module.

-Packages that are required for UANs to function should be preferentially installed during image customization and/or image creation.

-Installing RPMs during post-boot node configuration can cause high system loads on large systems.
+Repositories and packages added to this role will be installed or removed during image customization.
+Installing RPMs during post-boot node configuration can cause high system loads on large systems so these tasks runs only during image customizations.

 This role will only run on SLES-based nodes.